 North Star is a place of community for Latter-day Saints dealing with issues surrounding homosexual attraction who desire to live in harmony with the teachings of Jesus Christ and the values and doctrines of The Church of Jesus Christ of Latter-day Saints.

-Elder Jeffry R. Holland - Ensign October 2007
+Elder Jeffrey R. Holland - Ensign, October 2007

 In Quiet Desperation: Understanding the Challenge of Same-Gender Attraction, by Fred & Marilyn Matis

 Voices of Hope, by Ty Mansfield